- For short wavelengths, strong spontaneous emission leads to a high threshold pump power (except when the gain bandwidth is narrow).

 Ultraviolet lasers find various applications:

-- Continuous-wave UV sources are required for micro-lithography, e.g. in the context of semiconductor chip manufacturing.
+- Continuous-wave UV sources are required for micro-lithography and for wafer inspection, e.g. in the context of semiconductor chip manufacturing.
+Another application is UV Raman spectroscopy.

 - Both continuous-wave and pulsed UV lasers are used for fabricating fiber Bragg gratings.